Sensory Integration Activities

 Make a "Sensory Corner" by blocking off a corner of a room and using soft furnishings with a variety of textures.

-A big comfy bean bag chair#Ad provides wonderful deep pressure and a snuggly effect which can be very calming.
+• We personally found that big comfy bean bag chairs#Ad provide wonderful deep pressure and a snuggly effect which can be very calming.

 Put A Sensory Box In The Sensory Corner